 - Whole-program inference can produce undesired results when your code has non-representative or erroneous calls to a particular method or assignments to a particular field, as explained below.
-This is especially noticeable when the arguments or assignments are literals. - Also carefully examine annotations inferred for uses of type variables; in some cases, it might be more appropriate for you to move those annotations to the corresponding upper bounds of the type variable declaration.
+This is especially noticeable when the arguments or assignments are literals. - If an annotation is inferred for a use of type variables; it might be more appropriate for you to move those annotations to the corresponding upper bounds of the type variable declaration.